owncloud/ocis/docs/ocis/adr/0015-events.md

 ### Overview

-To be able to implement simple, flexible and independant inter server communication there is the idea to implement an event system in oCIS.
+To be able to implement simple, flexible and independent inter service communication there is the idea to implement an event system in oCIS.
 A service can send out events which are received by one or more other services.
-The receiving service can cause different kind of actions based on the event by utilizing the information that the event carries.
+The receiving service can cause different kinds of actions based on the event by utilizing the information that the event carries.

 ###  Example: EMail Notification